spaceape/libemc/README.md

 ## 2.7.
 Services

-Services are bits of functionality that a _controlling device_ can make available to the EMC server in order to fulfill certain tasks; Services are advertised by the controlling device upon connect via the `s+` command.
+Services are bits of functionality that a _agent_ can make available to the EMC device in order to fulfill certain tasks; Services are advertised by the controlling device upon connect via the `s+` command.

-       client      |      device
+        agent      |      device

                   EMC
       [service] <-----> [interface]